BlakeG2424/pandas-challenge/README.md

 % overall passing (the percentage of students who passed math AND reading)

 Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).

-# Create a table showing 'Scores by School Type'
+Create a DataFrame called type_summary that breaks down school performace based on school types

 # Analysis
 If you look closely at the "Scores by School Spending" table, we notice that the district schools are spending more money of their budget per student than the charter schools.
 While this is true, the charter schools still have a higher overall passing rate.